georgegu1997/comp2012h-pro3/readme.txt

 2^m.
 And on average, each operation takes 2 copy actions.
 So, the total time cost is O(2n)=O(n).

-So the total time cost must be between 2n and 3n, which is O(n).
+So the total time cost must be smaller than 3n, which is O(n).

 /**********************************************************************
  *  Briefly describe why each Deque operation takes O(1) time.